An inverse problem for a hyperbolic system on a vector bundle and energy measurements: Introduction and statement of result

 This is equivalent to measuring the power needed to keep the voltage $u$ at the boundary $\p D$ to be equal to $f(x)$.
 Physically, the boundary value $u|_{\p D}=f$ is produced by electrodes attached on the boundary of the body, and $Q_\sigma(f)$ corresponds to the power of the heat produced by the caused currents in the domain $D$.
-Because of concervation of energy, the power produced by the heat is equal to the power needed to keep the electrodes at the specified voltages.
-When $\sigma$ is equal to a scalar function $\gamma(x)$ times the identity matrix, the conductivity is called isotropic.
-In this case the measurements are shown to determine the conductivity -- the problem was solved for smooth conductivities in \cite{syluhl87, nachman96} and in the form posed by Calder\'on in \cite{Cal} for $L^\infty$ conductivity in two dimensions in \cite{astpaiv06}, see also \cite{Bukhgeim08, ImanUhlMas, KenSjostrandUhl07}.
+Because of the conservation of energy, the power produced by the heat is equal to the power needed to keep the electrodes at the specified voltages.
+When $\sigma$ is equal to a scalar function times the identity matrix, the conductivity is called isotropic.
+In this case the measurements are known to determine the conductivity uniquely.
+This was established for sufficiently regular conductivities in \cite{syluhl87, nachman96}.
+See also \cite{astpaiv06, Bukhgeim08, ImanUhlMas, KenSjostrandUhl07} for some additional important contributions.

-When the conductivity $\sigma$ in (\ref{eq: conductivity}) is matrix valued (physically, the conductivity is anisotropic), it has been been shown that the conductivity $\sigma$ can not be determined uniquely and that the best one can hope is to determine $\sigma$ up to a change of coordinates.
-This has been shown in dimension 2 in \cite{AstPaivLass05, sunuhl03, Syl90}.
-In dimensions $n\geq 3$ determining the conductivity is equivalent to determining the isometry type of a Riemannian metric corresponding to the conductivity, and this is a longstanding open problem.
+When the conductivity $\sigma$ in (\ref{eq: conductivity}) is matrix valued, i.e. anisotropic, one knows that the conductivity $\sigma$ cannot be determined uniquely and that the best one can hope for is to determine $\sigma$ up to a diffeomorphism of the domain $D$, which preserves the boundary.
+This has been shown in dimension $n= 2$ in \cite{AstPaivLass05, sunuhl03, Syl90}.
+In dimensions $n\geq 3$, determining the conductivity is equivalent to determining the isometry type of a smooth Riemannian metric corresponding to the conductivity, which constitutes a longstanding open problem.
 For related works, see \cite{GrKurLassUhl09, HM08, KKL, LTU03, LU01}.